-During his State of the Union address, President Bill Clinton introduces Sammy Sosa, who is sitting with First Lady Hillary Rodham Clinton in the House of Representatives chamber balcony, calling the Dominican outfielder "a hero in two countries".
-The Cubs' slugger is saluted by the Commander-in-Chief for his relief efforts in the Dominican Republic after the island country was devastated from recent hurricanes.
+During his State of the Union address, President Bill Clinton introduces Sammy Sosa, who is sitting with First Lady Hillary Rodham Clinton, a big Cubs fan, in the House of Representatives chamber balcony, calling the Dominican outfielder "a hero in two countries".
+The Chicago slugger is saluted by the Commander-in-Chief for his relief efforts in the Dominican Republic after the island country was devastated from recent hurricanes.

 Major league baseball owners unanimously approve the November transaction in which Bob Castellini and two other Cincinnati businessmen bought control of the Reds from previous owner Carl Lindner.
-It is reported the trio, which includes investors Thomas Williams and William Williams Jr., acquired approximately 70 percent ownership of the oldest franchise in baseball history believed to be valued at an estimated $270 million.
+It is reported the trio, which includes investors Thomas Williams and William Williams Jr., acquired approximately 70 percent ownership of baseball's oldest franchise, believed to be valued at an estimated $270 million.

-After an 80-day departure, Theo Epstein returns to the Red Sox in a yet-to-be named capacity.
-The youngest general manager in baseball history, who assembled a World Champion team in 2004, left Boston on Halloween Day citing the position was not “the right fit”.
+Theo Epstein, after an eighty-day departure, returns to the Red Sox in a yet-to-be named capacity.
+The youngest general manager in baseball history, who assembled a World Champion team in 2004, left Boston disguised in a gorilla costume on Halloween Day, citing the position was not “the right fit”.

 Bill Werber, the oldest ex-major leaguer and last living teammate of Babe Ruth, dies at the age of 100.
-The former infielder, who played for the Yankees, Red Sox, A's, Cincinnati and the Giants, became the first player to appear in a televised game when he batted leadoff for the Reds in a contest played against the Dodgers at Ebbets Field on August 26, 1939.
+The former infielder, who played for the Yankees, Red Sox, A's, Reds, and Giants, became the first player to appear in a televised game when he batted leadoff for Cincinnati in a contest played against the Dodgers at Ebbets Field on August 26, 1939.

 Stephen Drew and the Diamondbacks avoid arbitration by coming to terms on a $3.4 million, one-year deal.
-The 26-year old shortstop, selected as the team's 15th pick in the 2004 amateur draft, has compiled a .270 average during his four seasons with Arizona.
+The 26 year-old shortstop, selected as the team's 15th pick in the 2004 amateur draft, has compiled a .270 batting average during his four seasons with Arizona.

-Jonathan Papelbon inks a deal with Boston for the largest salary ever given to a reliever with just four years of major league service.
-The 29-year old closer, who has 151 career saves for the Red Sox, agrees to a $9.35 million, one-year contract to be the team's closer.
+Jonathan Papelbon inks a deal with the Red Sox for the largest salary ever given to a relief pitcher with just four years of major league service.
+The 29 year-old reliever, who has 151 career saves for Boston, agrees to a $9.35 million, one-year contract to continue to be the team's closer.

 Avoiding arbitration, Luke Scott and the Orioles come to terms on a $4.05 million, one-year deal.
-The 31-year-old outfielder, who was obtained in a 2007 trade with Houston, hit just .258 last seaon, but had career highs with 25 homers and 77 RBIs.
+The 31 year-old outfielder, who was obtained in a 2007 trade with Houston, hit just .258 last season, but had career highs with 25 homers and 77 RBIs.